sshahar1/introduction-to-data-engineering/src/slides/11-persisting02.md

 # Preparing to be consumed
-* Persisting data is never out of scope, it must take in mind
+* Persisting data is never out of scope, it must take in mind:
   * How it shall be consumed
   * What the SLA is
   * Agreed upon model